blackhat126/soft-eng-project-2/README.md

 # Supermarket Food Alert Application
 A food expiration date alert application that gives employees in a supermarket the ability to keep track of individual food items that have expired allowing them to remove the products off the shelves accordingly.

-There are three employee levels where each one has a certain level of access to specific features.
+There are 3 employee levels where each one has a certain level of access to application features.

 - Entry level can view the current products, but cannot add, edit, or delete products.
 - Supervisor level can view, edit, delete, but cannot add new products.